This page is under review

 The UK GDPR is the UK General Data Protection Regulation.
 It is a UK law which came into effect on 1st January 2021.
 It sets out the key principles, rights and obligations for most processing of personal data in the UK.

-- Adequate, relevant and limited to what is necessary to fulfil the purposes for which it is processed
+c) Adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed ('data minimisation')

 Gravel Hill Primary School is registered with the ICO (Information Commissioner’s Office) as a Data Controller.
 As a school, we take our responsibilities to data protection very seriously and we aim to ensure that all personal data collected about staff, pupils, parents, governors, visitors and other individuals is collected, stored and processed in accordance with GDPR.